syncfusion/blazor-docs/src/grid/datagrid/editing.md

 * A model class with no parameter-less constructor is bound with grid.
 * Enabled batch editing feature in grid.
 * `OnBatchAdd` event callback is assigned in which `DefaultData` property is assigned with custom object for add operation.
-* `OnCellEdit` event callback is assigned in which `Data` property is assigned with custom object for handling edit operation.
+* `OnCellEdit` event callback is assigned in which the `Data` property is assigned with a custom object for handling edit operation.

 ```csharp